SpockBotMC/SpockBot-Extra/README.md

 SpockBot-Extra
 =====

-A repo for useful plugins that do not belong in the base spock package.
+A repo for useful plugins that do not belong in the base spockbot package.
-This repo also includes some examples and demos for how to use spock.
+This repo also includes some examples and demos for how to use spockbot.

 ##Dependencies